 We email Club members with many announcements but we also use our website to provide information.
 We hope you enjoy your visit and come back soon.

-The Club's next indoor meeting is on Friday 10 October with a talk by Ed Drewitt.
-"Urban Peregrines".
-By Zoom Platform
+The Club's next indoor meeting is on Friday 14 November, a talk by James Lowen.
+"Much ado about mothing" By Zoom Platform

 We are now offering FREE membership to anyone aged 25 or younger.